Takicegek/Interpeer/whitepaper.md

 Also links could point to any other page of the website, meaning search engines could index Interpeer as a normal website, transparently.

 When someone views a website this way, a warning bar would be visible asking them to install the Interpeer plugin for their safety.
 This would probably be done using an iframe to do the redirection.

+If a user stays on one website longer than the peer they are using is tasked the job of hosting it, they would begin getting 404 pages.
+The fix could be java-script that detects the lack of a plug-in and handles page changes by asking [interpeer.net](interpeer.net).

 ### 6.2 plug-in
 The plug-in will detect URL's in the formats: "interpeer.net/example" , "example.peer", "example.ipn" or "ipn://example" and then fetch the page via the Interpeer network.